nineinfra/nineinfra-charts/README.md

 # nineinfra-charts
-There are all operators charts of the Nineinfra Project
+There are all charts of the all operators in the Nineinfra Project